 Part of the reason to book a trip to any destination in the off-season is to save money.
 This is true in Alaska too – which is pretty great since a once-in-a-lifetime summer trip to Alaska often requires a once-in-a-lifetime vacation budget.
 In the winter, you can save some money to stock up on winter weather gear or splurge on meals to warm up after outdoor Alaskan adventures.

 I love searching for flight deals with Kayak; they report that the peak season for booking Alaska flights is February to April.
 This is probably for people planning trips in May through August… so to get the best deal on flights, book your Alaska winter travel between October and January.

-Kayak also reports that January is the cheapest month to find hotels in Alaska; the average weekend night is just $90-$110 between December and February – compared to $210-$235 per night in June through August (source).
+Booking platform Kayak reports that January is the cheapest month to find hotels in Alaska; the average weekend night is around $170 between December and February – compared to $350+ per night in June through August (source).

-Are you sold yet?
-If you have other questions about visiting Alaska in the winter, let me know in the comments!
+Are you sold on visiting Alaska in the winter yet?
+If you have other questions about visiting Alaska in the winter, let me know in the comments below!

 My Alaska ebook bundle will help you plan an unforgettable Alaska trip, with tips on what to do in Alaska (including on a cruise), where to go, and the best Alaska itineraries.